-Before I became a stay-at-home mom, I had spent my career in the financial world.
+Before I became a stay-at-home mom, I had spent my career in the financial world and banking employment.
 I spent almost a decade in that field and had worked for many large, well-known banks to small credit unions and everything in between.
 Any banking job you can think of!
 I worked for a very large upscale banking institution in CA where I funded cars from the MANU to the dealer and touched millions of dollars a day.
 I’ve worked in small mom and pop financial institutions giving loans, being a financial advisor, helping people balance their checkbooks.
 I’ve run collections, I’ve given people loans for credit cards, houses, cars, personal loans.
 I’ve done data entry and stuffed envelopes.
 I’ve held a few managerial positions.
 I’ve held employee of the month titles.
 I’ve raised more capital in my first month working for a well-known bank than my co-workers who had been at their jobs for over 3 years.

 I sold credit cards, had great customer relationships, and above all, I outsold any of my fellow co-workers at every job I’ve worked.
 I’ve been bonded for a quarter of a million dollars.
 I’ve helped stop fraud, I’ve worked in fraud departments.
 I’ve helped stop employee theft, I’ve done payroll and accounting for entire financial institutions, customers included.
 I’ve done it all and seen almost everything.
 At least, I sure as heck hope I have!

 Why am I telling you all this?
 Is it to sit all high and mighty?
 Absolutely not.
 But if your going to listen to what I have to say, you need to know that I have the credentials to back up what I say, because, let’s face it, so many people claim all this and more and none of it is true.
 Many people online are “experts” in their own minds, but not really where it counts.